class ApolloClient

 | If The default value is |

-Example defaultOptions
+Example defaultOptions object

 const defaultOptions = {watchQuery: {fetchPolicy: 'cache-and-network',errorPolicy: 'ignore',},query: {fetchPolicy: 'network-only',errorPolicy: 'all',},mutate: {errorPolicy: 'all',},};